fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## 4. What are top 10 activities of the major contributing sectors?

-## 5. What is the trend (for the entire timeframe of the dataset) regards to the activities of the major contributing sectors?
+## 5. What is the trend in activities for the major contributing sectors (for the entire timeframe of the dataset)?

 ## 6. When all the sectors combined which activities contribute to most emission?